JoshOrndorff/recipes/text/2-appetizers/1-hello-substrate.md

 ![Substrate Architecture Diagram](../img/substrate-architecture.png)

 At the top of our pallet, we imported `sp_runtime`'s [`print` function](https://substrate.dev/rustdocs/master/sp_runtime/fn.print.html).
 This special function allows the runtime to pass a message for printing to the outer part of the node which is not built to Wasm.
 This function is only able to print items that implement the [`Printable` trait](https://substrate.dev/rustdocs/master/sp_runtime/traits/trait.Printable.html).
 Luckily all the primitive types already implement this trait, and you can implement the trait for your own datatypes too.

+The next line demonstrates using `debug::info!` macro to log to the screen and also inspecting the variable's content.
+The syntax inside the macro is very similar to what regular rust macro `println!` takes.

 ## Installing the Pallet in a Runtime